VB6Hobbyst7/FF4-Randomizer/readme.txt

         alone, but by setting this flag, you can overwrite that and have those items be treated like the others.

+i - Randomize inventory of shops.
+    The "types" of shops will still be the same (weapon shops will still sell weapons, armor shops will still sell armor, etc), but the specific items available for sale and how many different items they sell will be random.
+    If you set the flag for balancing items, shops will sell better things as you progress; likewise, if you set the flag to un-dummy items, those could be for sale as well.

 j - Randomize jobs.
     This basically just shuffles around the appearances of the playable characters; they will retain their spell sets, commands, etc., unless you